Executive and Life Coaching

 - It was a great experience.
 Coaching is very helpful.

 Fees are negotiable.
 You can contract for a specific number of sessions – in which case the cost per session is reduced if paid for in advance – or pay for each one separately.
-If, having paid for a number of sessions in advance, you choose to no longer continue, the fee for those not taken will be refunded minus the full rate of those you have attended.
+If, having paid for a number of sessions in advance, you choose to no longer continue, the fee for those not taken will be refunded.